gyselax/gyselalibxx/src/geometryRTheta/initialisation/README.md

 ## Contents

-* diocotron\_initialization\_equilibrium.hpp : defines a DiocotronDensitySolution class which computes the initialisation and equilibrium functions.
+* diocotron\_initialisation\_equilibrium.hpp : defines a DiocotronDensitySolution class which computes the initialisation and equilibrium functions.
 * vortex\_merger\_equilibrium.hpp : defines a VortexMergerEquilibria class which computes the equilibrium function.
-* vortex\_merger\_initialization.hpp : defines a VortexMergerDensitySolution class which computes the initialisation function.
+* vortex\_merger\_initialisation.hpp : defines a VortexMergerDensitySolution class which computes the initialisation function.